czbiohub-sf/protoSpaceJAM/protoSpaceJAM/precompute/README.md

 # Precompute gRNA and genome information
-If you prefer downloading the precomputed gRNA, following the instructions [here](https://github.com/czbiohub/protoSpaceJAM#download-and-unzip-pre-computed-data)
+This page provides step-by-step instructions for precomputing gRNAs for a user-specified PAM If you prefer downloading the precomputed gRNA, following the instructions [here](https://github.com/czbiohub/protoSpaceJAM#download-and-unzip-pre-computed-data)

 ## Prerequisite
-All scripts and binary files in protoSpaceJAM/utils should be excutable
+All scripts and binary files in `protoSpaceJAM/utils` should be excutable

 ## Prepare genomes
 Download genome sequence and annotation files